subhnet/chat-app/chat-server/Readme2.md

 ```
 This class creates a `ProducerFactory` which knows how to create producers based on the configurations we provided.

 We also declared a `KafkaTemplate` bean to perform high-level operations on your producer.
-In other words, the template is able to do operations such as sending a message to a topic and efficiently hides under-the-hood details from you.
+In other words, the template can do operations such as sending a message to a topic and efficiently hides under-the-hood details from you.

 In `producerConfigurations` method, we need to perform the following tasks:

 * `BOOTSTRAP_SERVERS_CONFIG` to set the server address on which Kafka is running.
 * `KEY_SERIALIZER_CLASS_CONFIG` and `VALUE_SERIALIZER_CLASS_CONFIG` to deserialize the key and value from the Kafka Queue.

-The next step is to create a endpoint to send the messages to Kafka topic.
+The next step is to create an endpoint to send the messages to the Kafka topic.
 Create the following controller class for that.

 ##### *ChatController.java*